10-Q 1 nrom_10q.htm FORM 10-Q nrom_10q.htm

 Revenue:

-Restaurant revenue - company-owned restaurants
+Restaurant revenue – company-owned Craft Pizza & Pub

-Restaurant revenue - company-owned non-traditional
+Restaurant revenue –company-owned non-traditional

 Franchising revenue